 If you’re new to freight factoring, you probably have questions.
 We’ve got you, here is the answer-all guide to freight factoring!

 What Is Freight Factoring?

-Sometimes referred to as freight bill factoring, freight factoring is a financing method.
+Sometimes referred to as freight bill factoring or invoice factoring, freight factoring is a financing method.
 “Factoring” generally means:

 Purchasing invoices for freight already delivered

 Advancing money on accounts receivable

 Paying a reasonable fee the convenience of having immediate access to funds